AlexZGSun/chaoxirec/README.md

 - Database Manager - API written in GoLang that provides access to an underlying database.
 R/W access is governed by permissions stored on the blockchain.
 - Ethereum Client - A pointer to the go-ethereum codebase
 - SmartContracts - The Solidity contracts and their tests that are used by other MedRec components
-- UserClient - A front-facing node app that can be used by any party to interact with the MedRec system.
+- UserClient - A front-facing node app that can be used by any party to interact with the ChaoxiRec system.

 This project is being developed under the GPLv2 LICENSE.